 The Primary Certificate in Stress Management is a module on the International Society for Coaching Psychology recognised Certificate in Stress Management and Performance Coaching programme.
 It forms part of the Association for Coaching Accredited Advanced Diploma in Coaching programme.
 It is a British Psychological Society Approved Course.

-This 2-day course also forms part of the ILM Approved Essential Management Development Programme, Foundation Coaching Development Programme and the Advanced Coaching Development programmes.
+This 2-day programme also forms part of the TILM Approved Development Programme.

 NB.
-This organisational stress course has considerable overlap with the Primary Certificate in Stress Management and is currently available only to organisations we contract with and unavailable as an open course.
+This organisational stress programme has considerable overlap with the Primary Certificate in Stress Management and is currently available only to organisations we contract with and unavailable as an open programme.

 • To become knowledgeable about the nature of stress, its management and prevention